 "In only two years from now, with the Columbus module added to the International Space Station, Europe will have its own permanently available laboratory in space for scientific and application-oriented experiments, technology tests and commercial services", said ESA Director of Manned Spaceflight and Microgravity Jörg Feustel-Büechl.
 "This flight is another important step not only in the cooperation with our Russian partners, but also for the practical preparation of European astronauts for their future role as flight engineers and scientific experimenters on the International Space Station."

-During his eight- [nine - depending on the finally set launch and landing dates] day stay on board the Space Station, De Winne will carry out a programme of 23 experiments in the fields of life and physical sciences, and education, including four in a new research facility - the Microgravity Science Glovebox (MSG) - an important piece of hardware designed and developed in Europe.
+During his nine day stay on board the Space Station, De Winne will carry out a programme of 23 experiments in the fields of life and physical sciences and education, including four in a new research facility - the Microgravity Science Glovebox (MSG) - an important piece of hardware designed and developed in Europe.

 The MSG provides an enclosed, sealed environment in which to perform experiments on combustion, fluids and biotechnology in a safe, controlled microgravity environment.